strinking/futaba/JOURNAL_PATHS.md

 * `/journal/channel/add` - When a journal output channel is added.
 Attributes: `channel: discord.TextChannel, path: str, recursive: bool`
 * `/journal/channel/remove` - When a journal output channel is removed.
 Attributes: `channel: discord.TextChannel, path: str`

+### Miscellaneous
+* `/misc/ping` - Time from receiving a command to sending a message to Discord.
+Attributs: `ms: float`
+* `/misc/emoji/random` - A random emoji was sent.
+Attributes: `channel: discord.Messageable`, `emoji: discord.Emoji`
+* `/misc/admin/shutdown` - Signifies the bot is about to shut down.

 ### Moderation
 Actually handled in the tracking cog.
 This behavior is in the middle of changing.
 All attributes (will) have `member: discord.Member`, `reason: Optional[str]`, `cause: discord.Member`.